RankingsPublished Feb 5, 202612 min read

 Key Findings

-• Volume matters: Home health aides will add 681,000 jobs—the single largest increase of any of the 832 occupations BLS tracks—despite a moderate 17% rate.
+• Volume outweighs rate: Home health aides will add 681,000 jobs—the single largest increase of any of the 832 occupations BLS tracks—despite a 17.4% rate that looks moderate next to NP’s 40%.

-• The physician retirement cliff: The Association of American Medical Colleges (AAMC) projects a shortage of up to 86,000 physicians by 2036; physician assistant and nurse practitioner roles are expanding to fill the gap.
+• The physician shortage drives the top two: The AAMC projects a shortage of up to 86,000 physicians by 2036.
+Nurse practitioner and physician assistant roles—the two fastest-growing—are expanding specifically to fill that gap.

 Job Growth vs Number of Jobs